meshin-dev/gmail-manager/README.md

 **Parameters**: `thread` - Gmail thread, `analysis` - Analysis with deadline info
 **What it does**:

-- Creates Google Calendar events
+- Creates Google Calendar events for urgent + important emails
+- Sets 30-minute buffer time from execution (gives you time to react)
+- Includes detailed email information and action items
-- Sets appropriate reminders
+- Sets 5-minute popup reminder before the event
-- Links back to email
+- Links back to original email

 #### `sendErrorNotification(error)`